-On behalf of South Tampa Law Group on Monday, November 26, 2018.
+On behalf of North Tampa Legal Group on Monday, November 26, 2018.

 No matter now amicable a couple may be during the divorce process, it is still a difficult and often emotionally challenging process.
 The stress of ending a marriage can often lead to decisions that are not always wise or sustainable for the future.
 If you are facing divorce, it is beneficial to learn about common financial mistakes people make in divorce and how to avoid them.

 The choices you make during the divorce process can impact you for years to come.
 Of course, this includes decisions regarding your divorce order, but also other choices you may be tempted to make, such as impulse purchases.
 It is in your interests to think clearly and act cautiously during this time of change and transition.